 Our capabilities extend well beyond milk, dark and white chocolate.
 We can also pan products using additional coatings such as:

 In addition to the above surfaces, we have the equipment and technology for adding protein coatings during the panning process.
-These fudge or compound coatings have protein added to boost the nutrition of the product.
-We also can add protein into chocolate for candies that appeal to those who want to feel less guilty about their sweet treats.
+These compound coatings have protein added to boost the nutritional value of the product.

 Processing these different coatings requires slight changes to the panning technique, but changes to the inclusions don’t significantly alter the method used.
 Our processes also include multiple finish options, allowing optimal customization.
 Below, see some of the inclusions and finishing options we have.

-Our company offers multiple inclusion options for your chocolate panned candies.
-When roasting nuts, we separate peanuts and tree nuts to eliminate cross-contamination and keep the foods allergen safe.
-Inclusions we can cover with our chocolate panning process include the following:
+Our company offers multiple center options for your chocolate panned candies.
+When roasting nuts, we separate peanuts and tree nuts to eliminate cross-contamination and maintain food safety protocol.
+Centers we can cover with our chocolate panning process include the following:

 Finishing options are the most distinguishing characteristic of chocolate panned ingredients from a visual standpoint.
 Because consumers decide what to eat with their eyes, visual appearance becomes a critical attribute for any marketed products.
 Our finishing options range from simple to complex.

-When you work with Warrell as your contract manufacturer for chocolate panned sweets, you have many choices for coating, inclusions and finish.
+When you work with Warrell as your contract manufacturer for chocolate panned sweets, you have many choices for centers, coatings and finishes.

 Do not confuse chocolate panning with enrobing.
 While similar in that both cover the inclusion with chocolate, they have significant differences.
 How chocolate coats the products distinguishes these techniques.